FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+I'd like to make the clock interface a bit cleaner and possibly make it so that when you click the buttons it switches to the time for Opening Day (away).

 ## Prep for Part 2

 1. Pick up remaining parts for kit.